Dromtönpa Gyelwe Jungne (disciple of Atisha)

 Dromtönpa Gyelwe Jungne

-Dromtön Gyelwe Jungne was born in 1004 or 1005 in Tolung.
-Thus, he came into this world at the beginning of the second propagation of Buddhism in Tibet.
-His father bore the title of skugshen, which can be regarded as an indication that he was an important figure in the Bön tradition.
-Dromtön became a principal disciple of Atisha, and began teaching in 1042.
-Although he took lay vows, he was never ordained.
-Nevertheless, he became not only the founder of the Kadam school of Buddhism, but also of Reting monastery in 1056 north of Lhasa, where he died in 1064.
-He is considered to be the 45th incarnation of bodhisattva Avalokiteshvara.
+Dromtön Gyelwe Jungne was born in 1004 or 1005 near Lhasa, at the beginning of the second propagation of Buddhism in Tibet.
+As a youth, he started studying Buddhism with various masters.
+In 1042, Dromtön became the principal Tibetan disciple of Indian master Atisha.
+Although he took lay vows, he was never fully ordained.
+Nevertheless, he became not only the founder of the Kadam school of Tibetan Buddhism, but also of Reting monastery in 1056 north of Lhasa, where he died in 1064.